 Dr. Stolzenberg-Solomon has won several awards in recognition of her contributions to cancer research, including the 2008 NIH Merit Award for sustained and innovative work in elucidating nutritional, genetic, infectious, and other determinants of pancreatic cancer.
 She is an active mentor, working with graduate students, as well as postdoctoral fellows.
 She serves on the editorial board of the American Journal of Epidemiology and Cancer Epidemiology, Biomarkers, and Prevention.
 Dr. Stolzenberg-Solomon also holds a position as an adjunct Associate Professor at the Yale University School of Public Health and is a fellow of the American College of Epidemiology.

 Dr. Stolzenberg-Solomon has focused much of her research on elucidating the etiology of pancreatic cancer.
-She has examined dietary, other lifestyle,genetic, and infectious factors, including biomarkers that may help reveal underlying mechanisms of carcinogenesis.
-In addition to her major work on pancreatic cancer, she has pursued, on a limited basis, other nutrition-cancer hypotheses.
-These include the changes in biomarkers within interventions studies, etiologic factors in liver and renal cancers, and certain aspects of one-carbon metabolism in the etiology of gastrointestinal, renal cell, and colorectal cancers, and lymphoma.
+She has examined dietary, other lifestyle, genetic, and infectious factors, including biomarkers that may help reveal underlying mechanisms of carcinogenesis.
+In addition to her major work on pancreatic cancer, she has pursued, on a limited basis, other nutrition-related hypotheses including biomarkers in nutritional intervention studies.